-Of course, expecting citizens to suddenly become hyper-motivated may be not be realistic but it is an area in need of much more study - as almost no work has explored the sources of and/or types of motivation.22 A focus on motivation follows psychological work on competence; for example, White (2011: 52) states, "I consider it necessary to treat competence as having a motivated aspect" (also see Murayama et al. 2012).
-It is also a position endorsed by Lavine et al. (2012: 215) who state "What is at issue is motivation" (italics in original).
+Of course, expecting citizens to suddenly become hyper-motivated may be not be realistic, but it is an area in need of much more study-as almost no work has explored the sources of and/or types of motivation.22 A focus on motivation follows psychological work on competence; for example, White (2011, p.
+52) states, "I consider it necessary to treat competence as having a motivated aspect" (also see Murayama et al., 2013).
+It is also a position endorsed by Lavine et al. (2012, p.
+215) who state that "what is at issue is motivation."

 When might a citizen be motivated to be accurate?
-One obvious reason why one may be so motivated is when it comes to issues or candidates in which they will be directly affected such as those on Social Security and Medicare whose economic livelihoods are intimately connected to these policies and are consequently motivated to seek out more information about potential changes to the system and participate accordingly (for instance: Campbell 2002).
-But more importantly, and along these lines, Krosnick (1988) shows that issues people consider more important drive presidential evaluations to a much greater extent than those considered less
+One obvious reason why people may be so motivated is when it comes to issues (or candidates) that will directly affect them, such as those on Social Security and Medicare whose economic livelihoods are intimately connected to these policies and are consequently motivated to seek out more information about potential changes to the system and participate accordingly (for instance, Campbell, 2002).
+But more importantly, and along these lines, Krosnick (1988) shows that issues people consider more important drive presidential evaluations to a much greater extent than those considered less important, with perceived self-interest a crucial driver of importance beliefs (Boninger, Krosnick, & Berent, 1995).
+This feeds into the literature on attitude importance and issue publics (see Miller & Peterson, 2004; Visser et al., 2006) and is an area in need of greater study (e.g., Iyengar et al., 2008), especially concerning how it relates to the previously discussed criteria.